abtion/rails-template/README.md

    - PROJECT_NAME_PASCAL => ProjectName
    - PROJECT_NAME_SNAKE => project_name
    - PROJECT_NAME_HUMAN => Project name

+   Note: The application name is wrapped around comments used to disable a rubocop check.
+   When the application has been renamed, the comments should be removed.
+   (See config/application.rb#L25-27)
 4. `cp .env.example .env`
 5. `cp .env.development.example .env.development`
 6. `cp .env.test.example .env.test`